leolui2004/cartpole_compare/README.md

 # Compare between Dense and LSTM using CartPole
 My sixth project on github.
-Compare efficiency and effectiveness between simple Dense layer and LSTM layer using Cart Pole
+Comparing efficiency and effectiveness between simple Dense layer and LSTM layer using Cart Pole

 Feel free to provide comments, I just started learning Python for 3 monnths and I am now concentrating on data anylysis and web presentation.